dome9/cloud-bots/bots/Bots.md

 ## cloudtrail\_enable\_log\_file\_validation
 What it does: Enable log file validation in cloudTrail
-Usage: AUTO: cloudtrail_enable_log_file_validation
+Usage:  cloudtrail_enable_log_file_validation
 Limitations: None

 ## cloudtrail\_send\_to\_cloudwatch

 What it does: Makes CloudTrail output logs to CloudWatchLogs.
 If the log group doesn't exist alredy, it'll reate a new one.
-Usage: AUTO: cloudtrail\_send\_to\_cloudwatch \<log\_group\_name\>
+Usage: cloudtrail\_send\_to\_cloudwatch \<log\_group\_name\>
 Limitations: none
 Defaults: If no log group name is set, it'll default to